replicatedhq/troubleshoot.sh/docs/source/analyze/ingress.md

         ingressName: connect-to-me
         outcomes:
           - fail:
-              message: The ingress isn't ingressing
+              message: The ingress isn't listed in  the cluster
           - pass:
-              message: All systems ok on ingress
+              message: Ingress rule found
 ```

 > Note: `troubleshoot.sh/v1beta2` was introduced in preflight and support-bundle krew plugin version 0.9.39 and Kots version 1.19.0.
 Kots vendors should [read the guide to maintain backwards compatibility](/v1beta2/).